 The report draws on data from 81 contributing organizations, including Proofpoint.
 It analyzes 32,002 security incidents of which 3,950 were confirmed data breaches.

-Below, we explore the top three vectors identified by this comprehensive analysis and offer some suggestions for how to equip your organization to protect against each.
+Below, we explore the top three data breach vectors identified by this comprehensive analysis and offer some suggestions for how to equip your organization to protect against each.

 1. Credential Theft